brianhigh/gisaid_and_parsnp_demo/README.md

 - Plot the phylogenetic tree with [ape](http://ape-package.ird.fr/) and save as a PDF file

 To run this workflow, run the R script [gisaid_and_parsnp_demo.R](code/gisaid_and_parsnp_demo.R) after addressing the two prerequisites mentioned in the beginning comments of that script.

+Tested on Ubuntu 22.04.3 LTS (Intel Core i7 CPU) and macOS Monterey 12.7.3 (Intel Core i5 CPU).
+The conda modules do not seem to work on Apple Silicon Macs or on Windows systems (but might work with WSL).